The team

 Must mention

-The project is funded by the American Center in Colombo, and I am grateful to Glen Davis and Jeff Anderson who supported me throughout the first series, giving me the freedom to explore these regions and characters with full creative control.
+The project was funded by the American Center in Colombo, and I am grateful to Glen Davis and Jeff Anderson who supported me throughout the first series, giving me the freedom to explore these regions and characters with full creative control.

 I would like to thank those helping behind the scenes who directed us to stories and storytellers.
 There are too many to mention, but I would like to particularly thank Gurupuran Kumaradivel, Dr. Tissa Jayatilaka and Sabri Khalid, who directed us to characters from their hometowns of Jaffna, Kandy and Galle respectively.